 Timing is one thing, but your position is equally important.
 The shot I have illustrated this post with is at Gordon Reef in Tiran, other good spots are when moored up at Laguna ( also in Tiran), the Alternatives, and the Barge.

 Although if you are moored somewhere where you can get close to the shallow reef and point westwards then lots of places could work.

 What about the technicalities?

-Well, what I do is get my exposure correct for the sunset first, this is going to also change quite rapidly as the sun disappears, so you’ll need to keep on top of this, and I would also suggest that you use the fastest flash synchronisation that your camera will allow, this is to prevent any risk of camera shake, as you will be moving about quite a bit on the surface.
+Well, what I do is get my exposure correct for the sunset first.
+This is going to also change quite rapidly as the sun disappears, so you’ll need to keep on top of this.
+I would also suggest that you use the fastest flash synchronisation that your camera allows.
+This is to prevent any risk of camera shake, as you will be moving about quite a bit on the surface.

 I find that at 200ISO I am getting a good sunset exposure, at f13 at 1/320 second, which is my fastest synchronisation speed.

-A prior test to ascertain optimal aperture in this regard would be advisable.
+A prior test to ascertain the optimal aperture in this regard would be advisable.